Monuments and memorials to Horatio Nelson, 1st Viscount Nelson: Overseas

 On the island of Nevis, West Indies, where Nelson met and married Frances Nisbet, there are two place names: Nelson's Spring and Nelson's Lookout.

 On the island of Antigua, West Indies, there is a house at Nelson's Dockyard that is historically taught to be Nelson's house while he was stationed in the Caribbean.

 On 28 October 2005, a statue of Nelson was unveiled in Gibraltar 200 years after Nelson's death.

-In 1813, a statue (pictured) was erected in Bridgetown, Barbados, in what was known as Trafalgar Square, (now renamed National Heroes' Square) in recognition of Nelson's bravery and as a tribute to his honour within the British Empire.
+In 1813, a statue was erected in Bridgetown, Barbados, in what was known as Trafalgar Square, (now renamed National Heroes' Square) in recognition of Nelson's bravery and as a tribute to his honour within the British Empire.
 This statue was sculpted from bronze by Sir Richard Westmacott and is considered by many as an exact likeness to the man himself.
 This statue was erected some 27 years before another one of the same likeness was erected in London.